From $80K to $100K per Month: The 6-Month Leadership Transition

 Week 1-2: The Framework Handoff

-She meets with each team member individually.
-Walks through the decision frameworks.
-Shows past decisions and explains the reasoning.
+She meets with each team member individually, walks through the decision frameworks, and shows past decisions while explaining the reasoning behind each one.

-The key phrase: “Make the call.
+The key phrase is: “Make the call.
 If it’s wrong, we’ll learn together.
 But you’re not presenting options anymore—you’re deciding and informing.”

 She implements the decision protocol: